sebelga/gstore-node/README.md

 ```

 **Note**
 The post('delete') hook does not have its scope maped to the entity as it is not retreived.
-But the hook as a first argument with the key(s) that have been deleted.
+But the hook has a first argument with the key(s) that have been deleted.

 ```
 schema.post('delete', function(keys){
-	// keys can be one or an array of entity Keys that have been deleted.
+	// keys can be one Key or an array of entity Keys that have been deleted.
 });
 ```